-Paris, Washington D.C., Montreal, Yokohama, March 2, 2017 - According to Euroconsult’s soon-to-be-released report, SatCom for Defense & Security: Strategic Issues & Forecasts, global military demand for commercial satellite capacity has fallen by an estimated 20% from a peak of 12.5 GHz in 2011 following tremendous growth over the previous decade, due in large part to lower usage of the U.S. DoD.
+Paris, Washington D.C., Montreal, Yokohama, March 2, 2017 - According to Euroconsult’s report, SatCom for Defense & Security: Strategic Issues & Forecasts, global military demand for commercial satellite capacity has fallen by an estimated 20% from a peak of 12.5 GHz in 2011 following tremendous growth over the previous decade, due in large part to lower usage of the U.S. DoD.

 Looking forward, heightened global instability and security concerns are translating into prospects for an acceleration in defense spending globally, presenting opportunities through modernization of communications systems aboard military assets.
 Launches of next generation commercial satellites and procurements of next generation military satellite systems in the 2020-2022 time-frame represent potential game-changers for the milsatcom eco-system.

 "While military satcom requirements still carry a relatively high degree of uncertainty, these developments could combine to see satellite capacity demand in the segment surge by upwards of 60% over the coming decade," said Brent Prokosh, Senior Consultant at Euroconsult and editor of the report.
 "Bottom-up analysis of fundamental demand drivers within leading military application segments reveals positive signs looking forward."